 Sickle cell disease reduces or denies adequate oxygen to many parts of the body.
 This contributes to the severe pain experienced as a sickle cell crisis and both short- and long-term organ damage.

 Sickle cell disease occurs from genetic changes that cause abnormalities in hemoglobin molecules:

 - Hemoglobin A (HbA).
 HbA is the hemoglobin molecule found in normal red blood cells during childhood and adulthood.
 People who do not have sickle cell disease generally have this type of hemoglobin in their blood cells.

 - Hemoglobin S (HbS).
 HbS (S is for sickle) is the abnormal variant of hemoglobin A, which occurs in sickle-red blood cells and is the primary problem in the disease.
-The difference between hemoglobin A (HbA) and hemoglobin S (HbS) is only one protein out of about 300 that are common to both.
-This protein lies along an amino-acid chain called beta-globin, where even a tiny abnormality has serious consequences.
+The difference between hemoglobin A (HbA) and hemoglobin S (HbS) is only 1 amino acid out of about 300 that are common to both.
+This difference in the amino acid sequence makes the hemoglobin protein fold abnormally.

 Hemoglobin is the most important component of red blood cells.
 It is composed of a protein called heme, which binds oxygen.
 In the lungs, oxygen is exchanged for carbon dioxide.
 Abnormalities of an individual's hemoglobin value can indicate defects in red blood cell balance.
 Both low and high values can indicate disease states.